Want to hear something that’ll make you feel old?

 The traditional way you think of pop-ups -- that annoying box that shows up in your face while you’re trying to shop, and try as you might but you can’t hunt down the “x” button -- those are out.

 But there’s a new, more effective, and more useful pop-up in town.
-And these are going to be used by more websites in 2017 (and beyond).
+And these are going to be used by more websites now and in the future.

 Pop-ups will no longer block the user’s experience.
 This new generation of pop-ups will (and already do):